 - overly official or forced language.

 Documents such as flight itineraries and bank statements have simple, uncomplicated layouts even when they are legitimate because such businesses allow their customers to print online statements.
-This simplicity means such documents are extremely easy to fake.
-Scammers can also look up real flight numbers and times online and take company logos and graphics from websites.
+This means that scammers can easily create fake documents by using information available online such as company logos and graphics from websites.